timonoko/Clas-Ohlson-Broadlink-Lamps-and-Plugs/README.md

 I almost started to solder in ESP8266, because bloody Android app did not work.
 Then discovered github.com/mjg59/python-broadlink/

-m4 is easier creepy python macros.
+m4 is easier than creepy python macros.